What Does Bonded Mean

 Type of Bonds for Businesses

 First, you should determine what kind of surety bond you require.
 We can help you to do this.
 You might need to secure a performance bond or an indemnity bond, which would secure your customer against loss if your obligations are not fulfilled.
 If your business seeks various permits, you might need to get a license bond.
-A payment bond would protect your laborers from nonpayment of services rendered.
+A payment bond would protect your laborers from the nonpayment of services rendered.
 Performance bonds are another type of bond that is similar to a payment bond.
-Court Bonds, tax bonds, contractor bonds, construction bonds, auto dealer bonds, DMEPOS, and Freight Broker Bonds are different kinds.
+Court Bonds, tax bonds, contractor bonds, construction bonds, auto dealer bonds, DMEPOS bond, and Freight Broker Bonds are different kinds.

 During the application process, you might also be required to provide financial documents, such as a cash flow statement, a balance sheet, and an income statement.
 One of our representatives will tell you exactly what documents we need to see.

 Once we assess your application, we will let you know whether or not you qualify to be surety bonded.
 If you do, then we will tell you how much your premium is.
+We value risk and are here to help you out.